About Us Contact Shop

-So how does an emergency fund help with this?
-Well let’s just say you’ve already been saving up for this dream/goal of yours.
-You’re almost to a grand, just over, or well past it.
-And you’re proud of the progress you’ve made.
+Well let’s just say you’ve already been saving up for this goal for a couple of months.
+You’re almost to a grand, just over, or well past it and you’re proud of the progress you’ve made.

 Now that dream stash has suddenly been turned into an involuntary emergency fund.